The Day the Universe Changed: Reception

-Alfred Unger of The Christian Science Monitor (14 October 1986) said "The Day the Universe Changed is studded with flashes of insight amid its potpourri of intellectual revelations.
+Alfred Unger of The Christian Science Monitor (14 October 1986) said, "The Day the Universe Changed is studded with flashes of insight amid its potpourri of intellectual revelations.
 Burke believes that it will encourage viewers to examine what they know, digest what he has to tell them, and come up with, possibly, a new way of looking at things."

-John Corry of The New York Times (16 October 1986) called it "[t]elevision on a grand scale.
+John Corry of The New York Times called it "television on a grand scale.
 Mr. Burke is interested in ideas, and they bubble and perk throughout.
-Sometimes we'll get lost, but most likely we'll stay interested.
+Sometimes we'll get lost, but most likely, we'll stay interested.
 This is provocative stuff."

 Diana Simmonds of The Sydney Morning Herald (6 August 1988) said, "James Burke could have the answer.
 Maddeningly, he has the answer to most things and has had for years.
 This year he's being dazzling in The Day The Universe Changed (SBS).
 This series, in which he verbally dances through the earth-shattering events in history is, quite simply, exciting.
 Like an intravenous slug of ice-cold Akvavit, he provokes shivers of shock and pleasure.
 His mix of cleverness, egotism, fun, imagination and accessibility is similar to the television styles of Robert Hughes or J.K.Galbraith, except that Burke is also naughty – like a mischievous elf."